monojit18/TerraformProjects/Readme.md

 }
 ```

 *azurerm_resource_group* is the resource Type and *rg* is the name of the resource in terraform context i.e. the name by which terraform internally refers to it.
-This also brings a degree of object orientation or structured approach while accessing the resource and its properties e.g. *azurerm_resource_group.rg.localtion*
+This also brings a degree of object orientation or structured approach while accessing the resource and its properties e.g. *azurerm_resource_group.rg.localtion*.

+Terraform follows idempotent approach i.e. if the resource does not exist then it will be created or else it will be either updated or ignored, based on the current state and desired state

 ### Storage Account